lifeisstillgood/softwaremind/docs/newbook/democractic_bet.rst

 Totalitarian bet is also a bet on democracy (or western modern democracy)

-but what are the trends that made 1921>1945 special?
+but what are the biggest trends that made 1921>1945 special?

 * biggest by far is energy (oil) - ie biggesy reaource pump
 * pikkety blip - far and away most sognficiat reaource allocation issue